The Official Newspaper of the University of Leeds since 1897

 Image credit: Getty Images

-Award show season enables the convergence of creativity and passion, innovation and boldness – a precondition for fashion exploration.
-Yet, with such a vast array of looks, repetition is inevitable, and at times, predictability creeps in.
+Award show season is a time for individuals to display their creative, bold, and innovative sense of style.
+To explore fashion that much further.
+Yet, with hundreds of looks walking down the red carpet, sometimes repetition occurs and at times, predictability creeps in.
 Why have celebrities opted to blend into a sea of lacklustre outfits, seemingly content with the safety of the ordinary?
-So, here’s to the exceptional, the underwhelming, and the all-too-familiar.
+So, here’s to the exceptional, the underwhelming, and the all too familiar.

-Fashion has long been described as a byproduct of human existence, something we all have the ability to consume and explore.
-Yet, when it comes to male celebrities, fashion often seems elusive, leaving them adorned in basic and downright boring attires.
+Fashion has always been an extension of human expression, something everyone consumes and engages with.
+And yet, when it comes to male celebrities fashion often seems elusive, an afterthought.
 Of the 25 male attendees, only a mere 5 stood out as true trailblazers.
 Perhaps men have found solace in the safety of black and white suits, clinging to the simplicity of tradition.
-While the Governor’s Awards may favour a more refined, monochrome dress code, does that mean fashion must remain stagnant and devoid of creativity?
+The Governor’s Awards may favour a refined, monochrome dress code, but does fashion have to be dull?
 Absolutely not.
-This is precisely why fashion rules must be broken – in the name of self-expression and style.
+Rules exist to be broken, especially for the sake of fashion.

 Image Credit: Getty Images